alexturco7/cse15l-lab-reports/lab1.md

 Install git, Git for Windows, then follow steps to make git bash your default server, Using Bash on Windows in VScode.
 I did not have to do this as I am using a mac.
-Now, open a terminal in VS code. you will then type the command "ssh YOUR_ACCOUNT@ieng6.ucsd.edu" into the terminal, with your specific account in front of @ieng6.ucsd.edu.
+Now, open a terminal in VS code. you will then type the command 'ssh YOUR_ACCOUNT@ieng6.ucsd.edu' into the terminal, with your specific account in front of @ieng6.ucsd.edu.
 If this is your first time logging in, you will probably get a message that looks like this. ![Image](ss4.png) Type "yes" and enter your password (you will not be able to see what you are typing and that is OK).
 You should then get a message that looks like this. ![Image](ss5.png) This means you are connected to a CSE building computer.